anuraganands/GSGD_CNN_python/README.md

 ## Project Structure
 - **model.py**: Defines the CNN architecture and the GSGD optimizer class.
 - **train.py**: Contains the `train` and `test` functions for training and evaluating the model.
-- **main.py**: Main script for data loading, model initialization, and execution.
+- **main.ipynb**: Main script for data loading, model initialization, and execution.

 ## Requirements
 This implementation uses PyTorch.
 Install the required packages via: